skyguy126/LedBacklight/README.md

 Here we apply the fft to the raw PCM data which is first multiplied by a [window function](http://dsp.stackexchange.com/questions/37925/signal-processing-fft-gives-very-high-magnitudes-for-low-frequencies), to eliminate signal noise.
 The data is then scaled down by a factor of 1000 and the associated frequencies are calculated using another handy numpy function.
-Note only half of the buffer is returned due to the fact that the other half mirrors the values in the first half (there is a mathematical explanation behind this but just returning half the array suits the purpose without over-complicating things).
+Note: only half of the buffer is returned due to the fact that the other half mirrors the values in the first half _(loosely speaking, given a real input into the Fourier transform, we have conjugate symmetry about x=0)_.

 ##### 4. Afterword